 Cracked Tires: Why Cracks Appear And How To Prevent

-Many drivers are guided by the tread of their tires.
-The flatter they become, the greater the need to change them.
-Well, this method is really suggestive and correct enough.
-However, it is not the only method to estimate the condition of the tires.
+The more worn tires become, the greater the need to change them.
+While tire visual inspection helps a lot to estimate its health, it is not the only way to know about its integrity.
 Apart from tire tread, you would do well to draw attention to tire cracks.
 These also suggest that the tire is about to stop serving its purpose.

-But is the presence of cracks always equal to tire replacement?
+But are cracks always equal to tire replacement?
 Not necessarily.
 Some secrets help you better understand if the cracks are dangerous or not and if you have to replace the tire because of them or not.
 Let's see what they are.

 So, tire damage is a natural process.
 They are prone to dry rot and dry out over time, also causing the appearance of cracks.
 However, the crack appearance is not a big cause for concern.
-What should worry you is, in fact, their severity.
+What should worry you is, in fact, their severity degree.

 If you analyze a 2-3-year-old tire that was used in normal road conditions, you will notice that it already has small cracks on its surface.
 If these are shallow and do not affect the tire in depth, it is not a serious reason for worrying.
 These are a natural consequence of daily wear.